New Zealand women's national rugby sevens team: Go for gold

 Allan Bunting who had played men's sevens and had started coaching was recruited in 2012 to assist Philp and Horan.
 In addition to radio, television and print advertising the trio used their contacts to assist with talent spotting.
 One thousand online applicants were received of whom 800 attended the trials where they were put through various fitness, rugby skills and character assessment activities.
 Michaela Blyde was made to attend a trial by her mother Cherry who was a former Black Fern.
 Blyde was heavily involved in playing soccer at the time and was upset when attendance at a second trial meant missing out on a soccer tournament.
 A naturally talented sportswoman Gayle Broughton had a troubled childhood, which had led to her being expelled at the age of 16 from high school.
 Her grandmother promised to give her $10 if she would attend a trial.
 This was enough to tempt her to meet her grandmother the morning after a party and be driven by her to what she thought would be a "dumb trial".

-The 60 most promising then attended a camp at Waiouru in mid-2012.
+The most promising 60 then attended a camp at Waiouru Military Camp in mid-2012.
 This group was further reduced to 30, who then attended a second training camp at Waiouru.
-Among those selected were Shakira Baker, Blyde, Broughton, as well as Huriana Manuel, Carla Hohepa, Linda Itunu, and Hazel Tubic who had already represented their country in test rugby while Sarah Hirini had played with Aotearoa Maori, Ruby Tui and Tyla Nathan-Wong who were playing club rugby.
+Among those selected were Shakira Baker, Blyde, Broughton, as well as Huriana Manuel, Carla Hohepa, Linda Itunu, and Hazel Tubic who had already represented their country in test rugby while Sarah Hirini and Honey Hireme had played with Aotearoa Maori.
+Ruby Tui and Tyla Nathan-Wong were playing club rugby.
 Also at Waiouru were semi-professional netballers Kayla McAlister and Portia Woodman, who without telling their coach had enrolled in the Go for Gold program.